NZRS/wavetrace/docs/introduction.rst

 Introduction
 *************
-Wavetrace is a Python 3.5 package designed to produce radio signal strength reports given radio transmitter data and topography data around the transmitters.
+Wavetrace is a Python 3.5 package designed to produce radio signal coverage reports given radio transmitter data and topography data around the transmitters.
 It uses `SPLAT! <http://www.qsl.net/kd2bd/splat.html>`_ to predict the attenuation of radio signals, which implements a `Longley-Rice model <https://en.wikipedia.org/wiki/Longley%E2%80%93Rice_model>`_.
+The package is intended for use in New Zealand but can be configured to work elsewhere on Earth.

 Installation